R03b3n5/Terraform-Guide/education-engineer/terraform-getting-started.md

 }
 ```

-Initialize Terraform with the `init` command to interact with Docker.
+Initialize Terraform with the `init` command so Terraform can interact with Docker.

 ```shell
 $ terraform init